 In Virginia, 13 out of every 100 renter households face the possibility of losing their homes – the highest eviction rate in the nation.

 The most common reasons for evictions in the state are nonpayment of rent and lease violations.
-Virginia’s laws set a clear path for evictions, demanding that landlords dot their i’s and cross their t’s before turning people out.
+Virginia’s laws set a clear path for evictions, demanding landlords dot their i’s and cross their t’s before turning people out.
 This includes providing written notices that range from 5 to 30 days based on the grounds of eviction, whether nonpayment of rent or lease violations.
-It takes between two and four months to evict a tenant in the state.
+It takes two to four months to evict a tenant in the state.

 2. Delaware